 My grandfather never talked about his childhood.
 It wasn’t something everyone would notice but I had seen it from a young age.
-Whenever one of my cousins would ask him if he had ever been as young as them, or what things had been like back then, his look would get far away and he would change the conversation.
+Whenever one of my cousins would ask him what things had been like when he was their age, his look would go far away and he would change the conversation.
 When someone would ask where the family line had started he would start muttering and gesture vaguely to the west.
-I’d asked my father about it once and he’d said the Judge had a difficult relationship with his parents, who hadn’t wanted him to travel to the city and study.
+I’d asked my own father about it once and he’d said the Judge had a difficult relationship with his parents, who hadn’t wanted him to travel to the city and study.
 They had wanted him to stay on the farm, grow corn and follow in his family’s footsteps, and the disagreement had fractured their relationship right up until my great-grandparents’ death.
 Somehow, I’d always known that wasn’t the full story.
 It was just things my father had gleaned over the years and pieced together in a narrative that made sense to him.

-“When I was a boy, my favourite thing was to walk through my father’s cornfield.”
-The Judge said, “I’m sure the farm was nowhere near as big as it seemed back then.
-It’d be nothing compared to your industrial farms today.
+“When I was a boy, my favourite thing to do was to walk through my father’s cornfield,” the Judge said.
+“I’m sure the farm was nowhere near as big as it seemed back then.
+It would be nothing compared to your industrial farms today.
 But to me, as a child, it seemed endless.
-And in those endless, green stalks all pressing down on me at once I thought there were endless possibilities.
-I could be a jungle explorer, cutting through thick vines with my trusty machete, looking for a fabled lost city of gold.
-I could be-, at the bottom of the ocean, I could be underground, I could have crash-landed on some alien planet, not sure if I was hunting some strange beast or it was hunting me.
-Sometimes, I would just enter on one side of the field and try to walk in the straightest line I could through to the other side, concentrating on every step and trying to make it as straight as possible.
+And in those endless green stalks, all pressing down on me at once, I thought there were endless possibilities.
+I could be a jungle explorer, cutting through vines with my trusty machete, looking for a fabled lost city of gold.
+I could be-, at the bottom of the ocean, I could be underground, I could have crashed on some alien planet, not sure if I was hunting some strange beast or it was hunting me.
+Sometimes, I would just enter on one side of the field and try to walk in the straightest line I could through to the other side, concentrating on every step.
 Never could understand how I would still come out crooked on the other side, sometimes dozens of feet from the row where I started.
-I was sorry every harvest season that they ever had to cut the stalks down.”
+I was sorry every harvest season that he ever had to cut the stalks down.”

-“When I was about eight years old-, the spring when I was eight, there was a problem with the crops.
+“When I was about eight-years-old, the spring when I was eight, there was a problem with the crops.
 A couple of late frosts and some kind of plant disease, I’m not really sure.
-I’ve forgotten almost everything I ever knew about corn farming.
-But you could see it, it was obvious, the stalks were limp and withered and you could see too much light between them when they should have been densely packed together.
+I’ve forgotten almost everything I ever knew about farming.
+But it was obvious, the stalks were limp and withered, and you could see too much light between them when they should have been densely packed together.
 I overheard my parents talking about how one bad harvest could mean the end of the whole farm.
 So I went walking through the cornfield trying to imagine them fuller and healthier, trying to make it real with my mind and wish all our problems away.
 I don’t know how long I was in there before I realised I wasn’t alone.
 Something was there in the corn with me.
 It was silent and I don’t think I would have seen it moving if the crops had been healthy as they should have been.
 But I realised there was this-, dark shape, moving through the rows alongside me.”

 The Judge paused and took a sip from his mug, which was already going cold.
 I realised mine was as well, as I nursed it between my hands.
 He looked worried, and I couldn’t remember seeing him worried like that before.
 The web of shadows on his face made his look very, very old.
 For a man who’d always been a pillar of unshakable confidence all his life, both in his professional field and his family, he suddenly looked afraid that I would stop listening to him.